Skip to Main Content

 Key takeaways

-• There are several emergency loan types that can fund urgent needs quickly — in some cases within one business day — including personal loans and credit card advances.
+• Several emergency loan types, including personal loans and credit card advances, can fund urgent needs quickly — in some cases within one business day.

 • Payday loans and title loans should be used as a last resort since they come with steep borrowing costs and may be difficult to repay.

-When you’re faced with an emergency expense, knowing what types of emergency loans are available is critical to getting you the funds you need as soon as possible.
+Knowing what types of emergency loans are available is critical to getting you the funds you need as soon as possible when you’re faced with an emergency expense.
 Most emergency loan types can provide you with quick access to cash, and some have long repayment terms to keep your payments low.

-If you haven’t built up an emergency savings account or don’t want to use the funds in it, an emergency loan may be a good alternative.
-However, some bad credit emergency loan rates are as high as 400 percent with full payment required within two weeks.
+You’ll need to do your research though — some emergency loan rates are as high as 600 percent with full payment required in two weeks.
 Learning about emergency loans in advance may help you avoid taking on unaffordable debt in a crisis.

 1. Personal loans

-Personal loans give you all your cash at once and are repaid in fixed monthly installment terms typically ranging between one and seven years.
-A key benefit of a personal loan is being able to get your cash as soon as one day after you apply, which comes in handy in an emergency.
+Personal loans give you a lump sum of cash.
+They are repaid in fixed monthly installments, with terms typically ranging between one and seven years.
+A key benefit of a personal loan is being able to get your cash as soon as the day you apply, which comes in handy in an emergency.

-They’re offered by banks, credit unions and online lenders.
+You can get personal loans at banks, credit unions and through online lenders.
 Excellent credit personal loan APRs may be below 8 percent, making them a cheaper alternative than credit cards.
-However, bad credit loan APRs may be over 30 percent, making them an expensive emergency financing option.
+Bad credit loan APRs, on the other hand, may be over 30 percent — a hefty cost if you can’t pay them off ahead of schedule.

 Who personal loans are better for

-Borrowers with good credit who need funds urgently, want lower interest rates than credit cards and prefer a fixed payoff schedule.
+Borrowers with good credit who need funds urgently, want lower interest rates than credit cards and prefer a fixed payoff schedule should consider a personal loan.

 Green circle with a checkmark inside